An earlier technote described TM-30-15 technical memorandum and its advantages over the CIE colour rendering method [Reference 1, Reference 2].

 Figure 1: Shows flat extrapolation (blue curve, TM-30-18) vs. Logarithmic extrapolation (Orange curve, TM-30-15) for a Colour Evaluation Sample.

 There was no natural colour data for some of the samples outside the 400-700 nm and the reflectance functions had to be extrapolated.

 In the flat extrapolation , the end values are repeated in the range 380-400 nm and 700-780 nm.
 This change was brought about because CIE preferred flat

 extrapolation and the goal was to bring the CIE and IES standards closer.

 2- The range encompassing the blended reference changed from 4501-5499 K to 4001-4999 K [Reference 3].

-In TM-30-15 the rule was to use a blackbody source of the same temperature as the source when the source temperature was below 4500 K, a blended CIE daylight and black body course for the range 4501-5499 K and a CIE daylight source for sources above 5500 K. The temperature range of the blended source has now been lowered to 4001-4999 K. Below 4000 K, a blackbody source of the same temperature is used and 5000 K, a CIE day light source will be used.
+In TM-30-15 the rule was to use a blackbody source of the same temperature as the source when the source temperature was below 4500 K, a blended CIE daylight and black body source for the range 4501-5499 K and a CIE daylight source for CCT above 5500 K. The temperature range of the blended source has now been lowered to 4001-4999 K. Below 4000 K, a blackbody source of the same temperature is used and above 5000 K, a CIE day light source will be used.
 Figure 2 shows a CIE daylight source spectrum.

 Figure 2: CIE Day Light source spectrum